Blocktron-Project/blocktron-node/README.md

   * `nodemon` is not neccessary, but is helpful for development.
 * New node can be run by the command `npm run node_x`.
 * Then use the [Route: POST /registerAndBroadcastNode](#route-post-registerandbroadcastnode) to register the new node to the network.
+> **Note: ** You must follow a consistent naming pattern for the nodes url, otherwise url conflicts could arise.

 ## Tests
 This project follows a **Test Driven Development (TDD)**.
 Unit tests are written using **Jest**, an opensource testing and code coverage framework from facebook opensource.
 Test spec files can be found inside the test folder.
 Tests can be run by the command: